cubiclesoft/php-ext-qolfuncs/README.md

 * $a - A 2D array.
 * $b - A 2D array or a numeric scalar value.
-* $row - An integer specifying the number of the row to multiply the scalar value on.
-Nullable.
+* $row - An integer specifying the number of the row to multiply the scalar value on (Default is null).

 Returns:  A 2D array with the resulting values of the multiplication operation.